Docs

 • breyta flows update <slug> --publish-media-type image --publish-media-source-kind https-url --publish-media-source https://...

-• Source-first: add :marketplace {:visible true} to the flow definition before push only after explicit approval.
+• Source-first: add both :marketplace {:visible true} and :discover {:public true} before push only after explicit approval.

-• Explicit after push: push first, then run breyta flows marketplace update <slug> --visible=true only after explicit approval.
+• Explicit after release: run breyta flows public publish <slug> after push and release, only after explicit approval.

 workspace or add --include-own only while debugging the owner workspace.